dexllab/pysavime/README.md

 This code repository is an initiative for allowing Python code to directly communicate with SAVIME server.
 The code is far from being complete and is not yet in a mature stage to be called a library.
-Nevertheless, its API allows to perform queries in and receive data from SAVIME.
+Nevertheless, using its API one is able to perform queries in and receive data from SAVIME.

 To use this API you have to perform the following steps: